loicdescotte/Play2-HTML5Tags/README.md

 Then the browser will check that the `name` field is not empty and the `age` input is a number, before sending to server.
 It will also limit the length of the `name` input.

-Note : you can check browsers compatibility for this new attributes on [wufoo] (http://wufoo.com/html5/).

 ## A few examples with pictures

 Email validation :